Without a Song: The 9/11 Concert

 Without a Song: The 9/11 Concert is a 2005 live album by jazz saxophonist Sonny Rollins, recorded in Boston on September 15, 2001.

+Background

+On September 11, 2001, the 71-year-old Rollins heard the World Trade Center collapse from his Greenwich Street apartment only a few blocks away, and was forced to evacuate with only his saxophone in hand.
+Although he was shaken by the incident, he traveled to Boston four days later to fulfil an engagement playing a concert at the Berklee Performance Center of Berklee College of Music.
+The live recording of that performance was released on CD in 2005 as Without a Song: The 9/11 Concert.

 Reception

-Writing for Allmusic, Scott Yanow praised the album, saying it was "arguably Sonny Rollins' best recording of the past decade, and is a highly recommended set", and that "[w]hile many of his detractors feel that his studio recordings since the 1970s have not had the excitement of his live concerts, they should find much to enjoy on this passionate if not flawless set".
-He concluded that "[h]is playing sounds a bit like a purging of bad memories, while at the same time seeming hopeful about the future."
+Writing for AllMusic, Scott Yanow praised the album, saying that it was "arguably Sonny Rollins' best recording of the past decade, and is a highly recommended set", and that "[w]hile many of his detractors feel that his studio recordings since the 1970s have not had the excitement of his live concerts, they should find much to enjoy on this passionate if not flawless set".
+The review concluded that "[h]is playing sounds a bit like a purging of bad memories, while at the same time seeming hopeful about the future."

+Rollins's performance of "Why Was I Born?" won the 2006 Grammy Award for Jazz Instrumental Solo.